open-mmlab/mmdeploy/docs/en/02-how-to-run/prebuilt_package_windows.md

 ### TensorRT Example

-The following describes how to use the prebuilt package to do model conversion based on the previous downloaded ckpt.
+The following describes how to use the prebuilt package to do model conversion based on the previous downloaded pth.

-After the above work is done, the structure of the current working directory should be：
+After installation of mmdeploy-tensorrt prebuilt package, the structure of the current working directory should be：

 ```
 ..